 Dr Dahlia Porter

-- Lecturer in English Literature (English Literature)
+- Senior Lecturer in Eighteenth and Nineteenth - Century Literature and Material Culture (English Literature)

 Dr. Dahlia Porter joined the department in 2017 as Lecture in English Literature.
 A native of Buffalo, NY, she took a BA from New York University, an M.A. from the University of Illinois at Urbana-Champaign, and her Ph.D. in English Literature from the University of Pennsylvania.
 Before coming to Glasgow, she taught Eighteenth-century and Romantic literature at Vanderbilt University and the University of North Texas.